 - Meet couples on the same path

-This brand-new workshop is being launched in the spring of 2017.
-The weekend costs $750 for tuition and manuals (food and travel expenses are not covered).
+The weekend costs $800 for tuition and manuals (food and travel expenses are not covered).

 As with most of the Couples Workshops Damian offers, it will be held at a local hotel.
 Registrants will be offered a special discounted room rate for a limited time, and will receive detailed information and instructions within 24 hours via email.